-He walks pass me, out the door with his companion, “See you later,” I hear him say.
+He walks past me, out the door with his companion, “See you later,” I hear him say.

 Just to clarify, I didn’t hate Outpost Beach Hostel, in fact, I could verify their claim for being one if not the best hostel in El Nido.
 It is so jampacked that my friend, Alchris and I arrived at 3:00 in the morning and we were not able to do an early check-in.
 All rooms were booked and during our stay, there was never an empty bed in our dorm room.
 As soon as somebody checks out, another guest checks in.
 To me, it only means that the place is very popular and well recommended by the people who’ve stayed there.

-Outpost Beach Hostel, is owned by four foreigners.
-It has only been opened for 5 months but already, it is considered as the top hostel choice among foreign backpackers.
+Outpost Beach Hostel is owned by four foreigners.
+It has only been opened for 5 months but already, it is considered the top hostel choice among foreign backpackers.

 How did I discover Outpost Beach Hostel?

 Through an online search.
 I took it upon myself to arrange this trip for me and my friends, finding our accommodation being part of the task.
 I browsed through the listings in Hostelworld.
-I always have 3 considerations when booking for an accommodation: 1) It should be accessible (not too far from the commercial area); 2) it should be affordable; and 3) it should have good reviews.
+I always have 3 considerations when booking for an accommodation: 1) It should be accessible (not too far from the commercial area), 2) it should be affordable, and 3) it should have good reviews.
 The only thing that OBH checked on this list is number 3.
-It has high ranking in Hostelworld and garnered rave reviews from it previous guests.
+It has a high rank in Hostelworld and garnered rave reviews from its previous guests.